ABCD-ReproNim/exercises/week_11/week_11_quiz.md

 ### Quiz Instructions

 In this Week 11 Quiz, we will ask you a few questions about [Visualizing ABCD data and the ReproPub re-executable paper](https://abcd-repronim.github.io/materials/week-11/).
-For this quiz we're going to combine questions related to the ABCD and ReproNim lectures as they will build off of one another.
+We also encourage you to fork the [repo](https://github.com/62442katieb/NH19-Visualization/blob/binder-live/) Katie Bottenhorn used as a demo for her lecture and play around with the various plots that are generated.

 ***